-“The classic keto diet is a high fat, adequate protein, low carbohydrate diet designed to produce ketosis through mimicking the metabolic changes of starvation,” says Cathy Leman, a registered dietitian nutritionist and founder of Dam.
+“The classic keto diet is a high-fat, adequate-protein, low-carbohydrate diet designed to produce ketosis through mimicking the metabolic changes of starvation,” says Cathy Leman, a registered dietitian nutritionist and founder of Dam.
 Mad.
 About Breast Cancer, a nutritional consulting firm aimed at helping breast cancer patients and survivors.
-“Keto diets force the body to use fat as its primary source of energy,” and the diet was developed in the 1920s “as a therapy for epilepsy.”
+“Keto diets force the body to use fat as its primary source of energy.”

 What Is Keto?

 Similarly, if you’re eating land-based animal proteins, Gioffre recommends selecting grass-fed, organic and pastured meat products.
-And he steers people away from chicken, which he says is “the most inflammatory of all meats.”
+He steers people away from chicken because it is “the most inflammatory of all meats,” he says.